Oral Session Guidelines

-To alleviate any onsite problems presentations are pre-loaded on to session computers so that individual presentations begin with a click of the mouse.
+To alleviate any on-site problems, presentations are pre-loaded onto session computers so individual presentations begin with a click of the mouse.
 Instructions on uploading your presentation.

-Presenters can upload handouts in PowerPoint or PDF in the Speaker's Corner.
-Handouts will be a permanent part of the Online Program.
+Presenters can also upload handouts in PowerPoint or PDF in the Speaker's Corner.
+Handouts will become a permanent part of the Online Program.

 Printed papers and materials for your presentation should be sent ahead to your hotel, addressed to your attention and labeled "Hold for Arrival" or brought with you.
 Do not send any materials directly to the Convention Center.

-LCD Projectors, computers and microphone are included in each scientific session room.
-Detailed AV information and order forms for additional equipment (internet, pointers, etc.) can be found online.
+LCD projectors, computers and microphone are included in each scientific session room.

-If your presentation has embedded video or sound please notify Donna Wright, so that a sound patch or speakers can be requested.
+If your presentation has embedded video or sound, please notify Donna Wright so a sound patch or speakers can be requested.
 Videos used in presentations should be captioned to ensure access to people with disabilities.